 The CEO of Remgro and a holding company active in SA media, already implicated in extensive apartheid denial — alongside the creation of alternative facts — is recorded as saying: “Remember that the National Party shut down Remgro’s import permits for 10 months in 1988.
 And I was threatened by Magnus Malan with his hit squads.
 He said I was costing them votes because a number of us were speaking out against the NP.
 So what’s happening now is nothing new.
 Then it was because I was against apartheid, now it’s because I’m against state capture or cronyism”

 Wrong, Mr Rupert, that would make you, a businessman, a central member of the anti-apartheid movement.
-There is no record that the Ruperts were ever vocal in their apparent opposition to the inhumanity of apartheid.
+There is no record that the Ruperts were ever vocal in their alleged opposition to the inhumanity of apartheid.
 None of the explanations regarding Johann’s father, Anton leaving the Broederbond for instance, tackle the central problem of what he was doing there in the first place.

 Maano Ramutsindela writing in a book on transfrontier conservation parks, examining the legacy of the Rupert family and the areas thus administered by the apartheid regime, states: “Given that enemies of the apartheid state of all backgrounds were harassed, hunted down, maimed and killed, the media was at pains to explain why the agencies of the apartheid state did not harm Rupert as it did others, including anti-apartheid activists from the Afrikaner community.
 The explanation offered is that Rupert did not oppose apartheid loudly, because he wanted to protect his business interests (Die Burger 2006)”